+27 64 987 3021 [email protected] Mon-Fri 8:00-17:30 (SAST)

 [PDF Version]

-• What is the size of the ground wire in the secondary distribution box
+• There is no ground wire in the primary distribution box

-What is the size of the ground wire in the secondary distribution box
+There is no ground wire in the primary distribution box

 [PDF Version]